Kosovo Security Force: Mission statement

 Kosovo Security Force's duties are to defend the sovereignty and territorial integrity of the Republic of Kosovo, provide military support to civilian authorities, and to participate in international military operations.

-The Ministry of Defense of Kosovo (MoD) is responsible for exercising civilian control over the Force, including management and administration.
+The Ministry of Defence of Kosovo (MoD) is responsible for exercising civilian control over the Force, including management and administration.
 It comprises a mixture of civilian and KSF personnel and is accountable, through the Prime Minister, to the Kosovo Assembly.

 The mission of the MoD, is to formulate, implement, evaluate and develop the policies and activities of the KSF within a framework of democratic governance and in accordance with the Constitution and laws of the Republic of Kosovo.